-The total OPEB liability for the Fireman's Pension plan was determined using the most recent actuarial valuation completed with a valuation date of January 1, 2020.
-The actuarial assumptions used in the valuation were based on the results of the Independent Actuaries, Inc. The actuarial assumptions used in the valuation were based on the results of the Office of the State Actuary's (OSA) 2007-2012 Experience Study and the Economic Experience Study.
+The total OPEB liability for the Fireman's Pension plan was determined using the most recent actuarial valuation completed with a valuation date of January 1, 2021.
+The actuarial assumptions used in the valuation were based on the results of the Independent Actuaries, Inc. The actuarial assumptions used in the valuation were based on the results of the Office of the State Actuary's (OSA) 2013-2018 Experience Study and the Economic Experience Study.

-Additional assumptions for subsequent events and law changes are current as of the 2020 actuarial valuation report.
-The OPEB liability was calculated as of the valuation date and rolled forward to the measurement date of December 31, 2020, assuming no actuarial gains or losses.
+Additional assumptions for subsequent events and law changes are current as of the 2021 actuarial valuation report.
+The OPEB liability was calculated as of the valuation date and rolled forward to the measurement date of December 31, 2021, assuming no actuarial gains or losses.

 Discount rate - Beginning of

-Measurement Year 2.75%
+Measurement Year 2.00%

+Discount Rate - End of Measurement

-Year 2.75%
+Year 2.00%

 Projected Salary Changes NA

-Initial rate is

-approximately 7%,

-trends down to 4.5% in
+Healthcare Trend Rates Initial rate is approximately 7%, trends down to 4.5% in 2043

-Healthcare Trend Rates 2043

 Inflation Rate 2.50%

+Post-Retirement Participation

 Percentage NA

 Percentage with Spouse Coverage NA

 Mortality rates were based on the RP-2000 report's Combined Healthy Table and Combined Disabled Table, published by the Society of Actuaries.
 The OSA applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100 percent Scale BB.
-Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout his or her lifetime.
+Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout his or her lifetime